-- 22.1 The School monitors health and safety both actively and reactively.
-The Governors have overall responsibility for, monitoring health and safety performance and for ensuring that the School meets the required health and safety standards. - 22.2 The School has in place a number of monitoring and review mechanisms to ensure it meets its health and safety obligations.
-These include: - 22.2.1 reporting arrangements; - 22.2.2 a standard list of health and safety checks detailing the frequency of and who responsibility for the checks and where the records are located; - 22.2.3 A review of the School's rolling health and safety action plan and control measures by the Health and Safety Committee which meets every half term; - 22.2.4 Oversight by the Health and Safety Governor with health and safety being a standing agenda item on the Buildings and Infrastructure Committee. - 22.2.5 An annual health and safety audit by an external specialist company. - 22.3 The above mechanisms will be used to assess and report to the Governors on the effectiveness of this policy and the health and safety procedures throughout the School. - 22.4 At an operational level, the Bursar is responsible for: monitoring and reviewing health and safety measures and reviewing risk assessments, accident books / reports and accident investigations termly.
-Reviews should include a review of health and safety related complaints and sanctions taken against employees and / or pupils for health and safety breaches. - 22.5 The Bursar is responsible for investigating accidents, incidents and work-related causes of sickness absences, if required.
-Such investigations may be required to discover the root causes of an accident to prevent a recurrence, to discipline employees or pupils or to brief lawyers for the purpose of obtaining legal advice or to aid litigation. - 22.6 Where appropriate, the School will seek legal advice from the School's solicitors before commencing an internal investigation. - 22.7 The scope of an internal investigation may be restricted to fact-finding and may not make any finding of fault or allocation of blame. - 22.8 The School will not sanction any internal investigation which may prejudice the investigations of outside agencies. - 22.9 No admission of liability on the School's behalf shall be made without legal advice (if required) and prior agreement from the School's insurers.
+- 25.1 The School monitors health and safety both actively and reactively.
+The Governors have overall responsibility for, monitoring health and safety performance and for ensuring that the School meets the required health and safety standards. - 25.2 The School has in place a number of monitoring and review mechanisms to ensure it meets its health and safety obligations.
+These include: - 25.2.1 reporting arrangements; - 25.2.2 a standard list of health and safety checks detailing the frequency of and responsibility for the checks and where the records are located; - 25.2.3 a review of the School's rolling health and safety action plan and control measures by the Health and Safety Committee which meets every half term; - 25.2.4 oversight by the Health and Safety Governor with health and safety being a standing agenda item on the Buildings and Infrastructure Committee. - 25.2.5 an annual health and safety audit by an external specialist company. - 25.3 The above mechanisms will be used to assess and report to the Governors on the effectiveness of this policy and the health and safety procedures throughout the School. - At an operational level, the Bursar is responsible for: monitoring and reviewing health and safety measures and reviewing risk assessments, accident books / reports and accident investigations termly.
+Reviews should include a review of health and safety related complaints and sanctions taken against employees and / or pupils for health and safety breaches.
+These reviews are reported to the Health and Safety Governor and to the Buildings and Infrastructure committee.
+This reporting mechanism allows Governor oversight of the School's management of health and safety risks.